Outdoor Learning At shottermill

 Outdoor learning is fun!
 It is educational whilst also allowing children to play, explore and discover.
 We believe this will inspire their curiosity, stimulate their senses and develop their self-confidence and well-being.

-This year the children have carried out a range of activities including planting wildflower seeds to start a mini wildflower meadow, clearing the planters and using the composted food waste from the schools hot bins to fertilize them, planting spring bulbs and garlic bulbs.
-Most recently we have been going on a walk looking of early signs of spring.
+The children have carried out a range of activities including planting wildflower seeds to start a mini wildflower meadow, clearing the planters and using the composted food waste from the schools hot bins to fertilize them, planting spring bulbs and garlic bulbs.
+The children were They went on a walk looking of early signs of spring.
 We have spotted crocuses, daffodil’s, the leaves of tulips, primroses, catkins and pussy willow.
 The children described the shape and colour of the leaves to identify the plants as well as looking at the flower.
-In summer term we will be pond dipping again.
+In summer term the children were pond dipping.
 The children are learning the names of different gardening tools such as hoe, fork and trowel.
 They are also learning how to use them safely, thinking about others working around them.